 Corporate governance at Roche serves to ensure that management and oversight of Group operations are conducted responsibly and with a focus on creating value.
 The Board of Directors has delegated certain matters to four committees for detailed attention prior to referral to the full Board (see Board's Bylaws):

-- Presidium/Nomination Committee of the Board of Directors (comprising the Chairman and Vice-chairman)
+- Presidium (Chairman's)/Nomination Committee of the Board of Directors (comprising the Chairman and Vice-chairman)